Dan Senor: Personal life

 In April 2006, Senor married Campbell Brown, editor in chief of The 74, a nonprofit education news website, who was then weekend anchor of Today on NBC and host of Campbell Brown, formerly on CNN.
 They have two children.
-His father-in-law is former Louisiana Insurance Commissioner and Secretary of State James H. "Jim" Brown, a Democrat.
+His father-in-law is former Louisiana Insurance Commissioner and Secretary of State James H. Brown, a Democrat.
 His mother remains a resident of Toronto.